-The overall goal of our research is to identify and characterize the key mechanisms of skin immunity, with specific focus on immune surveillance and repair functions.
-Understanding the complex molecular and cellular immune dysregulation in non-healing wounds, skin infection, cancer and inflammatory skin diseases poses great challenges in today’s medicine.
-We use interdisciplinary approaches, combining various disease mouse models, human skin tissues and cells, and techniques from immunology, cell biology and pharmacology to ultimately reveal strategies that coordinate, regulate or co-opt innate and adaptive immunity in the skin.
+The overall goal of our research is to identify and characterize the key mechanisms of skin innate immunity, with specific focus on host-microbial interactions, immune surveillance and repair functions.
+Understanding the complex molecular and cellular immune dysregulation in non-healing wounds, skin infection, cancer and allergic and inflammatory skin diseases poses great challenges in today’s medicine.
+We use interdisciplinary approaches, combining various disease mouse models, human skin tissues and cells, and techniques from immunology, cell biology and pharmacology to ultimately reveal strategies that coordinate, regulate or co-opt innate immunity in the skin.
 Identifying such mechanisms will help in the development of new immune-modulatory therapeutics.

 We have two main areas of investigation: